StellarFw/Identify/spec.md

 ### identify.activeByDefault

-This configuration allow the developer set what the account state when the user makes signup.
-By default the value is set to `false`, this means that the account is inactive.
+This configuration allows the developer to set if the user account is active or not by default.
+By default the value is set to `false`.

 ### identify.activationTokenDuration

-This configuration contains the duration while the activation token is valid.
-This parameter accepts values in milliseconds.
-By default, this configuration parameter is set to `1440000` (1 day).
+This configuration contains how long the token is valid.
+Accepts values in milliseconds.
+By default is set to `1440000` (1 day).

 ### identify.activationLink

-This configuration is mandatory in order to send reset links and activation links to the user email.
+This configuration is mandatory in order to send reset and activation links to the user by email.
 By default, this is set to `null`.

 ## Errors

 In this section are defined all the error messages used in the module.
-This messages must be specified using the configuration system, in order to allow the customized by the developer.
-The only thing that should be constant is the error ID, the ID correspond to the key on the following list.
+This messages must be specified using the configuration system, in order to allow to be customized by the developer.
+The only thing that should be constant is the error ID.
+The ID correspond to the key on the following list.

 - `UserAlreadyExistsError`: The user email is already in user.
 - `InvalidCredentialsError`: Invalid credentials.